 Derived field mappings

 Gainsight Connect allows you to create Lookup mapping during data acquisition.
-This feature allows you to lookup to a standard object and match up to six columns to fetch Gainsight IDs (GSIDs) from the looked up object into GSID data type fields.
-The main purpose of this feature is to populate values in the GSID type fields from another object during the data import.
+This feature allows you to lookup to the same or another standard object and match up to six columns to fetch Gainsight IDs (GSIDs) from the looked up object into GSID data type fields.
+The main purpose of this feature is to populate GSIDs of the records from the same or another object.
 This feature is also called Data Import Lookup.
-We can enable this by simply adding an import lookup if a data type has GSID.
-For more information, refer to Data Import Lookup.

 - In the Derived field mappings section, click the Data Import Lookup icon.
 Data import lookup configuration dialog appears.

-- Select Lookup in object (Example: User here) and target field as Company::CSM.
+- Following image shows the Direct import lookup configuration.
+Select Lookup in object (Example: User here) and target field as Company::CSM.
 Match by SFDC object Account::Owner Id with SFDC User Id in User object and Populate GSID.
 You can match a maximum of six fields to import correct GSID into the target field.

 When Admins import data either manually or by scheduling, the data will be imported when the Lookup finds an accurate match.